Program MakeMap

 }

-Finally, make a 'res' folder in the image folder and copy to this folder the icons download.svg and google-maps.svg from a FancyBox res folder or make your own icons.
+Finally, create a res folder inside the image folder and copy the icons download.svg and google-maps.svg from a FancyBox res folder into it, or create your own icons.

-To see how these buttons are made for the Lizard skin, open the Lizard sample album and click on the i-button in the topbar.
+To see how these buttons are implemented for the Lizard skin, open the Lizard sample album and click the “i” button in the top bar.

-See this Plain skin album for a descripton of the extra buttons for a Plain skin album.
+See this Plain skin album for a description of the extra buttons used in a Plain skin album.

-This program is based on the same function as available in my EditPhotoInfo program, but in this implementation is the GPS information fetched from the html or js file generated by jAlbum, so with jAlbum version 14 it can also be used with original DNG and TIFF files.
+This program is based on the same functionality as my EditPhotoInfo program, but in this implementation the GPS information is extracted from the HTML or JS files generated by jAlbum.
+This means that, starting with jAlbum version 14, it can also be used with original DNG and TIFF files.

-The EditPhotoInfo program fetches the GPS information from the original JPEG images in the jAlbum image directory and it has more functions like the geotagging of the pictures with a GPS tracklog file and renaming the image file names..
+The EditPhotoInfo program retrieves GPS information from the original JPEG images in the jAlbum image directory, and it includes additional features such as geotagging photos using a GPS tracklog file and renaming image files.

-For more information see also my note How to add a map to a Slide Show 4 , a FancyBox or a PhotoSwipe album.
+For more information, see my note How to add a map to a Slide Show 4, FancyBox, or PhotoSwipe album .

 The Main window

-After you started program MakeMap and made a map for Google Map you see the next window: :
+After starting MakeMap and generating a map for Google Maps, you will see the following window:

 MainWindow

-You should first make the album and next generate the map.
-Program MakeMap fetches the required information from the html and/or js files generated by jAlbum.
+You should first create the album and then generate the map.
+MakeMap retrieves the required information from the HTML and/or JS files generated by jAlbum.

 MainWindow OSM

-By checking check-mark 'OpenStreetMap' you can make a file waypoints.js to display the photo locations in an OpenStreetMap.
-In this example, thumbnail images are used as markers with an image size of 6 (1-9).
+By selecting the “OpenStreetMap” option, you can generate a waypoints.js file to display photo locations on an OpenStreetMap.
+In this example, thumbnail images are used as markers with an image size of 6 (range 1–9).

-If you clear check-mark 'Enable links', no light-box with the corresponding slide page will be opened if you click on a waypoint in the map.
-You should clear this check-mark if a lightbox of the skin can not be opened directly via an URL like this: ''https://andrewolff.jalbum.net//Sample_Project_PS/index.html?M23', which opens the light-box for the 24th image in the album.
-It is recommended to clear this check-mark if you use the Plain skin, unless you add user code to enable this, more info in my blog.
+If you clear the “Enable links” check‑mark, no lightbox with the corresponding slide page will open when clicking a waypoint on the map.
+You should disable this option if the skin’s lightbox cannot be opened directly via a URL such as https://andrewolff.jalbum.net/Sample_Project_PS/index.html?M23, which opens the lightbox for the 24th image in the album.
+It is recommended to disable this option when using the Plain skin, unless you add custom code to enable this.
+More information is available on my blog.

-The zoom level for an OpenStreetMap can be set with the new spinner control 'Zoom level'.
-Choose here a value suited for a PC monitor.
-This value is automatically lowered with one unit for a tablet and with another unit for a mobile phone.
-This does not work if you generate a web-page 'GoogleMap.html' for a 'map.kml' file.
+The zoom level for an OpenStreetMap can be set using the “Zoom level” spinner control.
+Choose a value suitable for a PC monitor.
+This value is automatically reduced by one unit for tablets and by another unit for mobile phones.

-If the text box 'Hyperlink text' is empty, no text link will be displayed if you click on a waypoint.
-To open the light-box with the corresponding photo, click in the small photo.
+If the “Hyperlink text” field is empty, no text link will be displayed when clicking a waypoint.
+To open the lightbox with the corresponding photo, click the small photo in the pop‑up window.

-The information in the panel 'Local and Server site' is used to create the kml-file and waypoints-js file.
-The 'Local map' is the folder on your PC with the start file of your web site (e.g. your Home index.html file).
+The information in the “Local and Server site” panel is used to create the KML file and the waypoints.js file.
+The “Local map” field refers to the folder on your PC that contains the start page of your website (e.g., your home index.html file).
 Use the Browse button to select this folder.

-The 'External URL:' is the Internet address of the corresponding folder on the server.
-Do not use a slash ('/') át the end of the URL.
+The “External URL” is the Internet address of the corresponding folder on your server.
+Do not add a slash (/) at the end of the URL.

-See also the example in the screen-shot above: compare the contents of the 'Local root directory' text-box and the 'External URL' text-box with the local ('Created:') filename and remote ('Uploaded:') URL on the server of the created map.kml file as shown in the lower information panel.
+Compare the contents of the “Local root directory” and “External URL” text boxes with the local (“Created:”) filename and the remote (“Uploaded:”) URL of the generated map.kml file shown in the lower information panel.

-Note: You should not use ' or " characters in folder names or in URLs.
+Note: Do not use ' or " characters in folder names or URLs.

-If all required fields are filled and no warning is displayed in the lower information panel, you select an image in the output slides directory (or output root directory in case you selected 'Link to originals') with the button 'Select slide image ...'.
-The program shows the number of detected images and the number of these images with GPS data in the top panel.
-If there are images found with with GPS data, the 'Make Map' button will be enabled and a map is made if you click that button.
+When all required fields are filled in and no warnings are shown in the lower information panel, select an image in the output slides directory (or the output root directory if you selected “Link to originals”) using the “Select slide image…” button.
+The program will display the number of detected images and how many of them contain GPS data in the top panel.
+If images with GPS data are found, the “Make Map” button will be enabled and a map will be generated when you click it.

 1. The original pictures did not contain GPS data.

-2. Check-mark 'Include Photographic data in generated pages' was not set on the jAlbum Advanced / Metadata tab.
+2. The check‑mark “Include Photographic data in generated pages” was not enabled on the jAlbum Advanced → Metadata tab.

-3. Show location on the slide page was not selected in the skin parameters.
+3. The option to show the location on the slide page was not enabled in the skin settings.

-4. The images in the slide directory were not made by the currently selected skin in the top panel, so the GPS data can't be found by program MakeMap.
+4. The images in the slide directory were not generated by the skin currently selected in the top panel, so MakeMap cannot find the GPS data.

-If a correct map is generated after clicking the 'Make Map' button and check-mark 'OpenStreetMap' is cleared, a Google Earth kml-file is generated in the jAlbum output directory and the next button 'Show Waypoints in Google Earth' will be enabled, which makes it possible to view the map with one of the Google Earth versions: with the Google Earth Pro program, which of course should have been installed on your PC.
+If a correct map is generated after clicking the “Make Map” button and the “OpenStreetMap” option is cleared, a Google Earth KML file is created in the jAlbum output directory.
+The button “Show Waypoints in Google Earth” will then be enabled, allowing you to view the map using one of the Google Earth versions, such as Google Earth Pro, which must be installed on your PC.

-There is also a Google Earth App for Android and iOS mobile systems.
+There is also a Google Earth App for Android and iOS.

 Header set Access-Control-Allow-Origin "https://earth.google.com"

-to file .htaccess in the root and uploded it to your server.
-However that is not possible if you use the jAlbum server.
-So we advice you to use only the Google Earth program on a PC and the Google Earth App on mobile devices to display a downloaded map.kml file.
+This is not possible when using the jAlbum server.
+Therefore, we recommend using the Google Earth program on a PC and the Google Earth App on mobile devices to display a downloaded map.kml file.

-The 'Open output directory' button is also enabled and in the lower information window you see which files are created and where they should be uploaded.
+The “Open output directory” button is also enabled, and the lower information panel shows which files were created and where they must be uploaded.

-The 'Waypoint thumbnails' panel allows you to set the properties of the picture shown in a waypoint pop-up window in a web-page or in program Google Earth:
+The “Waypoint thumbnails” panel allows you to configure the properties of the picture shown in a waypoint pop‑up window in a web page or in Google Earth:

 waypoint

-The pop-up window is shown if you click on a waypoint icon, a camera icon in this example.
-The waypoint indicates where the picture is recorded.
+The pop‑up window appears when you click a waypoint icon (a thumbnail icon in this example).
+The waypoint indicates where the picture was taken.

-However you will see this page only with an unrestricted Google API key which can be used locally (mostly not allowed, in which case you see an error message) and you will see only waypoints after you have uploaded the kml-file to your web server.
+However, this page will only work with an unrestricted Google API key that allows local use.
+If this is not allowed, you will see an error message.
+You will only see the waypoints after uploading the KML file to your web server.

-This web page contains a red close buttons in the upper rigth corner, to return to the photo album.
-Set check-mark 'Back button closes window', if the Google Maps page is opened in a new window else clear this check-mark.
+This web page contains a close button in the upper‑right corner to return to the photo album.
+Enable the “Back button closes window” option if the Google Maps page opens in a new window; otherwise, leave it unchecked.

 waypoint

-The final step is that you add in the generated album a link to the kml-file and/or GoogleMap.html / OSM_Map.html file in the output directory and upload these two files with the rest of the album to the server.
+The final step is to add a link in the generated album to the map.kml file and/or the GoogleMap.html / OSM_Map.html file in the output directory, and upload these files together with the rest of the album to your server.

-For the correct use of this tool, it is mandatory that the name of the local jAlbum folder is equal to the name of that folder on the server.
-The folder tree on the server should correspond with the folder tree on the local PC.
+For correct use of this tool, the name of the local jAlbum folder must be identical to the name of the folder on the server.
+The folder structure on the server must match the folder structure on your local PC.

-If you follow the stupid jAlbum recommendation to use as output folder a sub-folder 'album' of the project folder, you have to fill in these fields for each album you make:
+If you follow the (unfortunate) jAlbum recommendation to use an “album” subfolder inside the project folder as the output folder, you must fill in these fields for every album you create:

-Put the absolute address of the album folder in field 'Local root folder' and the corresponding URL of that album in the 'External URL' field.
+Enter the absolute path of the album folder in the “Local root folder” field, and the corresponding URL of that album in the “External URL” field.

 Changes in new versions